EamonTracey/TweakWithoutLogos/README.md

 ## Explanation

 Most iOS tweak developers use Logos, an Objective-C preprocessor, to simplify the tweak writing process.
 Logos converts directives such as `%hook`, `%new`, `%ctor`, `%init`, etc. into pure Objective-C code that interfaces with substrate to hook code at runtime.
 This repository includes two functionally identical tweaks.
+They both add a "Da" prefix to all icon labels on the Home Screen.
 However, one uses Logos and one does not.

 ## The Argument Against Logos